Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 für Datenschutz und Informationsfreiheit

-Ludwig-Erhard-Str 22
+Ludwig-Erhard-Str.
+22

-20459 Hamburg
+D-20459 Hamburg

-If a statutory retention obligation prevents deletion, we will initially store your data in such a way that it can only be processed by a limited group of people and will only delete it after the retention obligation has expired.
+If a statutory retention obligation prevents deletion, we will initially store your data in such a way that it can only be processed by a limited group of persons and will only delete it after the retention obligation has expired.

 You are not legally or contractually obliged to provide us with personal data.
-However, if you wish to enter into a contract with one of our ESCHE companies, in particular a mandate agreement, an employment relationship or a contract as our service provider or supplier, you will be required to provide personal data.
+However, if you wish to enter into a contract with one of our ESCHE companies, in particular an engagement agreement, an employment relationship or a contract as our service provider or supplier, you will be required to provide personal data.
 If you do not provide us with personal data in individual cases, you will not be able to enter into a contract with us.

-The responsible party for data processing is:
+(1) Entity responsible for data processing (controller)

 Esche Schümann Commichau